gogogupta/blog/blog/_posts/2025-01-20-User Research.md

 5. Sale formats
 6. Mini-games
 7. Monetisation (Ads, IAP, or both)
-8. If it has ads, what type of ads do they use—rewarded videos, interstitials, banners, or offerwalls?
+8. If it has ads, what type of ads do they use rewarded videos, interstitials, banners, or offerwalls?
 9. When they start monetising (some games don’t monetise for a few days)
 10. Track social posts, emails, and push notifications
 11. What happens if you don’t play for a week